 .

-Return to the Dataset, place it in Edit
+Return to the data model, put it in Edit

 Add a new column next to Store Region